Transition to universal credit: Northern Ireland

 - Universal Credit (Transitional Provisions) Regulations (Northern Ireland) 2016 (SR.No.226/2016)

-- Welfare Supplementary Payments Regulations (Northern Ireland) 2016 (SR.No.178/2016) - relate to Welfare Supplementary Payments to be paid to households with children in Northern Ireland who have their Housing Benefit reduced due to the benefit cap.
+- Welfare Supplementary Payments Regulations (Northern Ireland) 2016 (SR.No.178/2016) - New regulations in relation to Welfare Supplementary Payments to be paid to households with children in Northern Ireland who have their Housing Benefit reduced due to the benefit cap.